-8.1 ADD DEPTH TICK MARK
+9.1 ADD DEPTH TICK MARK

 - This will insert a non-numbered foot tick.
 This inserted foot tick is not numbered and will be red in color with a red NF (New Foot) next to it.
-These new foot ticks are intended to be renumbered by the user at a later time.
+These new foot ticks are intended to be renumbered by the user later.

-8.2 DELETE DEPTH TICK MARK
+9.2 DELETE DEPTH TICK MARK